-The works I develop investigate, borrow, and speculate upon how we as individuals and collectives form ideologies.
+The works I develop investigate, borrow, and speculate upon how we, as individuals and collectives, form ideologies.
 These objects often operate in series that run simultaneously and parallel; the individual works retain a level of autonomy while also existing in an interrelated context.
-The reductive visual language being used in the forms is based upon investigations into the residual traces of Minimalism found in contemporary technology and design.
-The often stark works do not offer a complete or concise piece of reaffirmation or contradiction for any prescribed set of subcultural viewers.
+Many of the sculptural forms echo historical furniture from both domestic and religious settings.
+The reductive visual language is based upon investigations into the residual traces of Minimalism found in contemporary technology and design.
+The often stark works do not offer a complete or concise piece of affirmation or contradiction for any prescribed set of subcultural viewers.
 Visual subtlety and quietness are paramount, with brief moments of punctuated, brash clarity.
-The works act as starting points, a source, or a platform; a place to pause to reconsider the objects and structures in our lives and the rituals surrounding them.
+The work acts as a starting point, a source, or a platform; a place to pause to reconsider the objects and structures in our lives and the rituals surrounding them.